 - financial institution fee for a dishonoured payment.

 Customers who believe that an energy business has breached a code or derogation, or who wish to make a complaint, can contact us through our contact form.

 Register of breaches

-Since 2008, we have been undertaking investigations when it comes to our attention that energy business breached their obligations.
+We undertake investigations when it comes to our attention that energy business have breached their obligations.
 We have taken enforcement action where necessary—for example, against AGL, Origin Energy, Ergon Retail, Ergon Energy and Energex.

 Additional information on noteworthy breaches